thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 Once you're satisfied with that, add your own entities to the diagram and draw their relationship with the other entities as appropriate.

-## Why is an entity-relationship diagram useful?
+## Why is an entity relationship diagram useful?

 An ER diagram is the result of analyzing a problem domain to better understand how its entities and their relationships exist over time.
 The processes that modify entities and their relationships can often be hard to describe in words.
 For example, how do you describe the logic of a movie winning an award to a person who doesn't understand how to code (e.g. you future boss)?
 An ER diagram can be useful to represent these processes graphically.